2023 Most Popular Atmospheric Sciences Bachelor's Degree Schools in the Southeast Region

 Women make up 60% of the meteorology majors at the school.

 Western Kentucky University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree atmospheric sciences and meteorology programs.
-Located in the city of Bowling Green, WKU is a public college with a large student population.
+Located in the city of Bowling Green, WKU is a public school with a fairly large student population.

 Women make up 44% of the meteorology majors at the school.

-University of Georgia landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree atmospheric sciences and meteorology programs.
-Located in the city of Athens, UGA is a public college with a very large student population.
+University of Georgia ranked #9 on this year’s Most Popular Atmospheric Sciences Bachelor’s Degree Schools in the Southeast Region list.
+Located in the midsize city of Athens, UGA is a public school with a very large student population.

 Women make up 50% of the meteorology majors at the school.

-University of Louisiana at Monroe ranked #10 on this year’s Most Popular Atmospheric Sciences Bachelor’s Degree Schools in the Southeast Region list.
-ULM is a medium-sized public school located in the small city of Monroe.
+George Mason University ranked #10 on this year’s Most Popular Atmospheric Sciences Bachelor’s Degree Schools in the Southeast Region list.
+Located in the large suburb of Fairfax, GMU is a public college with a fairly large student population.

-Read full report on Atmospheric Sciences & Meteorology at University of Louisiana at Monroe
+Read full report on Atmospheric Sciences & Meteorology at George Mason University

 Explore the best atmospheric sciences and meteorology schools for a specific state in the Southeast region.